 Mayo Methot Biography

 The debut biography of Broadway & Hollywood performer Mayo Methot—and wife of movie icon Humphrey Bogart during his career high point—is now available.
-Order your paperback copy of the book here and the e-book below.
+Order your paperback copy of the book here, or click the image below.

 The e-book version of ‘Sluggy: Bogie’s Other Baby’ is available here, or at the image link below.